rakuten-ads/Rakuten-Ads-iOS/doc2/banner/Banner_Manual.md

 - Always add `BannerView` to your view hierarchy before loading ads.
 - Use unique ad spot IDs/codes for different placements.
-- Handle all error cases for robust user experience.
+- Handle error cases for robust user experience.
-- Use shared `AdSession` for multiple banners to avoid duplicate ads.
+- Use shared `AdSession` in certain scope for multiple banners to avoid duplicate ads and release it appropriately.

 ---